derekchased/se.umu.methodsai/assignments/Bandits/README.md

 3. how you could improve further.

 The report should be approximately one page long; not much shorter, not much longer.
+The report must have a title page including your name, your username at computing science (of both students if you work in pair), the course name, course code, and the assignment name.

 ## Hand-in